AI Use Cases/Professional Services

 The AI Solution

 Revenue Institute builds an AI layer that sits between your helpdesk intake and your Professional Services stack - ingesting tickets from email, Slack, and service portals, then automating L1 resolution and intelligent routing to L2/L3 teams.
 The system integrates directly with Workday PSA, Maconomy, and Salesforce to understand consultant project assignments, utilization targets, and engagement deadlines, allowing it to prioritize tickets based on billable impact rather than submission order.
-Our AI model is trained on your firm's historical ticket resolution patterns, common password reset workflows, access provisioning rules, and knowledge base articles, enabling it to resolve 40-50% of L1 requests without human intervention - password resets, VPN access grants, software license requests, and basic connectivity troubleshooting.
+Our AI model is trained on your firm's historical ticket resolution patterns, common password reset workflows, access provisioning rules, and knowledge base articles, enabling it to resolve L1 requests without human intervention - password resets, VPN access grants, software license requests, basic connectivity troubleshooting - with a working target of 40-50% of volume.

 Automated Workflow Execution